umer936/rexdex.github.io/pages/projects/recompiler/index.md

 project_root: recompiler
 project_logo: /images/projects/xbox_remcompiler.jpg
 project_index: true
-project_info: "What if you could take the Xbox360 executable and run it on your PC?
-I mad this project as a Proof Of Concept that this can be indeed done.
-It's far from being anything practical and honestly, it's not marketable in any way ATM but its still a lot of fun"
+project_info: "What if you could take an Xbox360 executable and run it on your PC?
+I made this project as a Proof of Concept that this can indeed be done.
+It's far from being anything practical, and honestly, it's not marketable in any way ATM but it's still a lot of fun"
 ---

 ## Story of porting Xbox360 executables to Windows

-The idea is simple: *what if you could take the Xbox360 game and run it on your PC?* Is this even possible in principle?
-I was pondering this question few years ago and that should not come as a supprise that there are some obvious technical difficulties in getting this done:
+The idea is simple: *what if you could take an Xbox360 game and run it on your PC?* Is this even possible in principle?
+I was pondering this question a few years ago and it should not come as a surprise that there are some obvious technical difficulties in getting this done:

-- **Different CPUs** - Xbox360 uses PowerPC based CPU, our PCs are based on x86 architexture.
+- **Different CPUs** - Xbox360 uses a PowerPC based CPU, our PCs are based on x86 architecture.
 They are different in so many ways that I don't even know where to start :) PowerPC is RISC based, has shitloads of registers but very simple instructions. x86 is totally different on the other hand - not so many registers and many more instructions that are more complicated (addressing modes...).
 It's obvious that a simple transcription is not feasible.

 - **Memory Layout** - Xbox360 uses BigEndian byte ordering, x86 CPUs use LittleEndian.
 To be compatible with incoming data that is being read from files and read/written into the memory all memory based operands must be byteswapped.
 This may pose a significant performance issue.

-- **Encrypted executable image** - Yup, for various reasons the executables on Xbox360 are encrypted.
-There are some cleaver guys in Russia though that figured how :)
+- **Encrypted executable image** - Yup.
+For various reasons, the executables for Xbox360 are encrypted.
+There are some clever guys in Russia though that figured that out :)

-- **Different and outdated GPU architecture** - If we want to see any graphics rendered the GPU needs to be emulated.
-Ther are two hard nuts to crack: first, the shaders we see will be complied into the GPU compatible format, no HLSL on input, sorry.
+- **Different and outdated GPU architecture** - If we want to see any graphics rendered, the GPU needs to be emulated.
+There are two hard nuts to crack: first, the shaders we see will be complied into the GPU compatible format.
+No HLSL on input, sorry.
 Those shaders will have to be reverse engineered as well.
 Secondly, the Xbox360 GPU was using ~10MB of internal memory called EDRAM that was serving as a temporary storage of render target for the duration of rendering.
-Although some card today still use similar concept this is never exposed directly to the user.
-Since there a lot of differnt ways people used the EDRAM on Xbox this part has to be emulated.
-To be honest probably differently for every game.
+Although some cards today still use a similar concept, this is never exposed directly to the user.
+Since there are a lot of different ways people used the EDRAM on Xbox, this part has to be emulated.
+To be honest, it's probably implemented differently for every game.

-- **Inlining of graphics/kernel functions** - Some of the functions used while compiling the executable were inlined directly into the compiled code making it much harder to write a simple API level wrapper.
-This kills the dream of making "function level" wrapper where we could just go and wrap the "d3d->DrawPrimitive" call directly.
-Nope, this is not going ot happen.
+- **Inlining of graphics/kernel functions** - Some of the functions used while compiling the executable were inlined directly into the compiled code, making it much harder to write a simple API level wrapper.
+This kills the dream of making a "function level" wrapper where we could just go and wrap the "d3d->DrawPrimitive" call directly.
+Nope, this is not going to happen.

-Forunatelly, every problem is solvable and the answard is ***YES*** in principle.
+Fortunately, every problem is solvable and the answer is ***YES*** in principle.
 If you want to know how, keep reading :)

 ## Current state of the project

-Currently the published branch of the project allows to run simple Xbox360 demo apps (samples).
-I've not yet atepmted to run it with any real game as it probably would not work with anything big and serious.
-Also, on the legal side, this is a fine line because getting anything bigger is tricky as it requires going basically to the Torrent Sites and digging through old Xbox Live Arcace content or pirated game.
-Xbox360 is not yet an abbandonware :) For the same reason there are no source executables given, you need to get one "from somewhere".
+Currently, the published branch of the project allows to run simple Xbox360 demo apps (samples).
+I've not yet  to run it with any real game as it probably would not work with anything big and serious.
+Also, on the legal side, this is a fine line because getting anything bigger is tricky as it requires basically going to torrent sites and digging through old Xbox Live Arcade content or pirated games.
+The Xbox360 is not yet abandonware :) For the same reason, there are no source executables given, you'd need to get one "from somewhere".
 Sorry :(

 Stuff currently implemented:

 ***Backend*** (offline processing):

-+ XEX image loading, decryption and decompression
++ XEX image loading, decryption, and decompression
 + PowerPC instruction disassembly
 + Program blocks reconstruction
 + Generation C++ equivalent code for whole executable ("recompilation")